matthewpalmer/matthewpalmer.github.io/_posts/2015-08-29-optional-computed-property-swift-protocol-non-objc.markdown

 }
 {% endhighlight %}

+One thing to note is that you can’t do `optional: String` in `ConformsWithOptional` and expect it to override the original `optional: String?` in other protocol extensions.
+You have to match the type exactly: `optional: String?`.
+That caught me out for a while.

 In general, it’s probably better to break up your protocols so that users can pick and choose the things they want to implement, but this is a quick and useful trick that I haven’t seen written up anywhere else.